jrubes/PIA-Tunnel/ReadMe.txt

 The PIA Tunnel VM is a Debian 7 virtual machine for VMware Workstation, Player or ESXi.
 It bridges a private VMware LAN segment to the PIA VPN Network, totally isolating any VMs on that private LAN segment from your LAN and Internet connection.
 This should prevent any traffic from bypassing the VPN tunnel and getting on the LAN and out your Internet connection.

+* Features
+    * requires 1 CPU, 80MB RAM and a little over 1GB hard drive space
+    * primary network adapter pulls IP from your LAN so the VM is "start and use" once setup
+    * the secondary network adapter is running on 192.168.10.1 and is handing out IPs in the range 192.168.10.101 to 192.168.10.151
+    * the VM supports port forwarding and will route the port assigned by PIA to 192.168.10.101
+    * the external IP and port can be checked at any time with the command "pia-status"

+* Linux details
-The PIA Tunnel VM is a minimal Debian 7 installation with minor modifications.
+	* the VM is running a minimal Debian 7 installation with minor modifications.
 	* root is the only account.
 The password is "pia" without quotes.
 		* change the root password before you do anything else!!!!
 	* dhcpd is running on eth1 but only 192.168.10.101 will be configured